Constellation-Labs/documentation-hub/stargazer/Guide/signingData.md

 ## Ethereum Message Signing

-The ethereum RPC API provided reveals the [`personal_sign`](../APIReference/ethereumRPCAPI.md#personal_sign) RPC method for message signing.
-In this case the message signed is an arbitrary hex string prefixed by the `"\x19Ethereum Signed Message:\n"` string and the length of the message in bytes from [EIP-191](https://eips.ethereum.org/EIPS/eip-191#specification).
+The Ethereum RPC API provided reveals the [`personal_sign`](../APIReference/ethereumRPCAPI.md#personal_sign) RPC method for message signing.
+In this case, the message signed is an arbitrary hex string prefixed by the `"\x19Ethereum Signed Message:\n"` string and the length of the message in bytes from [EIP-191](https://eips.ethereum.org/EIPS/eip-191#specification).

 ```typescript title="TypeScript"
 // Send the request and wait for the signature